 Before moving to a new place everyone should count the cost.
 Knowing your budget is going to make moving a much easier prospect and if you are moving with a partner, you can avoid a lot of money issues if you plan out ahead of time.
-That is why we wrote this general guide to cost in Playa Del Carmen.
+That is why we wrote this general guide to cost of living in Playa Del Carmen guide.
 If you have any questions or comments you can add them below.

 Is Mexico a cheap place to live?

 It was in the past a misnomer that Mexico is a super cheap place to live.
 This basic knowledge that Mexico is a cheap place is fading away and the reality is that some cost here are more or equal to other parts of the world.
 Playa Del Carmen is often referred to as its own country because of how different it is from the rest of Mexico.
 So how will this effect your cost of living?

 Cost of living depends a lot on you

 Everyone’s cost will be different based on what comfort level you want and how much you want to live in the same manner you live now, just in a different county.
 Most people living in Mexico already will tell you that the more you become accustomed to the local ways, the more you will save on expenses.

 For example if you want your lazyboy furniture and a grand piano, you are first going to have to figure out how to import those household items or look very hard as to where to buy those items in Mexico.
 Such items are difficult to find.
 If you do find them in Mexico, they will cost you more because it is more of a unique item for a select few people.
 In addition to getting them or buying them, you will need to make sure you keep you home air conditioned because the heat and humidity will take their toll.
 You will also have to be careful not to allow bugs to infest your wooden items.
 This is just one example of assimilating to the culture and environs.